vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 # Swift 3 Linux tutorial - part 1

-This tutorial shows how to write HTTP micro-service with Swift on Linux, thanks to the beautiful Zewo framework.
+This tutorial shows how to write HTTP micro-service with Swift on Linux, thanks to the powerful Zewo framework.

 ## Zewo

-Zewo is a extremely modular, set of server side libraries for swift programs.
+Zewo is an extremely modular set of server side libraries for server side development.
 It includes everything that's needed to write full featured microservices in Swift, as well as commandline applications, including:

-* HTTP and websocket server
+* HTTP and websocket servers
-* https and http client
+* https and http clients
-* couroutines library based on libmill
+* couroutines (library "Venice" based on libmill)
-* database drivers, and ORM mapper
+* database drivers, and ORM mappers
-* templating engine
+* templating engine("Mustache")
 * zeromq, redis
 * dozen of helper libraries

-> Beware - it's not stable, nor have documentation yet, but the Sources are really readable.
+> Beware - it's neither stable, nor have documentation yet, but the Sources are really readable.
+The components are slick, boundaries well defined, but the real deal is - it's really easy to play with, customize, hack something working quickly.
+Thanks to Swift generics and protocols it's a joy to use.

 ## Swiftenv

+Swift is evolving really quickly, during 3.x development source compatibility was frequently broken.
+Swiftenv helps to manage different Swift versions across the system, before 3.x land completely.

 Swiftenv is swift wrapper similar to pyenv.
 It allows using different Swift versions, alongside different projects.
 Swiftenv takes care of replacing your `swift` command with the desired swift version, defined in the `.swiftenv` file.